axeluhl/sailing-analytics/wiki/howto/windestimation.md

 The credentials you provide are encoded in ``~/.docker/config.json``.
 You can then use the script ``configureDockerRegistry.sh`` to establish the image pull secret.
 Either provide the name of your docker registry (e.g., ``docker.sapsailing.com`` as the single argument to the script or call without argument to have the script prompt you for it.
 The script will then read your ``~/.docker/config.json`` and extract the corresponding authorization information to pass it on as the AI Core registry secret.

 Then, you can create the GIT connection.
 Use script ``createGitConfig.sh``, either with three arguments (GIT URL, user email, personal access token (PAT)), or have the script prompt for these.
 I have created a Git repository with the necessary workflow definition under ``https://github.tools.sap/D043530/aicore-sailing``.
+In the ``workflows`` folder there is a ``workflow-template.yaml`` file which contains the specification of an Argo workflow template.
+It runs the ``docker.sapsailing.com/windestimation:latest``.

 ### Traditional